tdongsi/tdongsi.github.io/source/_posts/SQL/2016-08-17-analytic-functions-in-mysql.markdown

 Unfortunately, `WITH` clause is not supported by MySQL although this feature has been requested since [2006](https://bugs.mysql.com/bug.php?id=16244).
 There are [work-around](http://guilhembichot.blogspot.fr/2013/11/with-recursive-and-mysql.html) for MySQL's lack of CTE, but the easiest way is probably to revert back to using nested subqueries.

-Personally, lack of `WITH` clause support in MySQL is the greatest hindrance as I often ended up writing queries using `WITH` clauses as first draft before rewriting those queries using nested subqueries.
+Personally, lack of `WITH` clause support in MySQL is my greatest hindrance as I often ended up writing queries using `WITH` clauses as first draft before rewriting those queries using nested subqueries.
-This might look really clumsy in SQL interviews.
+This might look really clumsy in SQL interviews even though writing SQL codes with CTE instead of subqueries is the recommended practice.

 ### Analytical functions